bamboo wall cover is very similar

 first wallpaper strip to the proper length, adding a few extra inches at the

-top and bottom.
-(This will be trimmed off later).
+top and bottom (this will be trimmed off later).
 Measure and cut the next

 several strips in order, paying attention to pattern match.
 Cutting

-possible, don't forget you have the corner space to hide with the molding.
+vertically is easy, just cut the cotton mesh along the line and don't forget you have the corner space to hide with the molding.

 Apply wallpaper paste.